realpython/python-guide/docs/writing/structure.rst

   template code is also modifying this context, messing with table dimensions.

-- Spaghetti code: Multiple pages of nested if clauses and for loops with a lot of copy-pasted procedural code and no proper segmentation are known as spaghetti code.
+- Spaghetti code: multiple pages of nested if clauses and for loops with a lot of copy-pasted procedural code and no proper segmentation are known as spaghetti code.
 Python's meaningful indentation (one of its most controversial features) make it very hard to maintain this kind of code.
 So the good news is that you might not see too much of it.

-- Ravioli code is more likely in Python: It consists of hundreds of similar little pieces of logic, often classes or objects, without proper structure.
+- Ravioli code is more likely in Python: it consists of hundreds of similar little pieces of logic, often classes or objects, without proper structure.
 If you never can remember if you have to use FurnitureTable, AssetTable or Table, or even TableNew for your